4 Day Easter Camp

 Payment Information:

 Once you have registered for this camp, you will automatically receive a confirmation of registration which includes our banking details for you to make payment.
-If you do not receive this email, please contact Markus directly on 0417 099 003 or email Kim on kim@friendsofadventure.org
+If you do not receive this email, please contact Markus directly on 0417 099 003 or email Julie on office@friendsofadventure.org

 All camp costs will need to be paid in advance to secure your spot on the camp.